mjeanmar/mdi-basic-training/_docs/code-colloboration/exercise.md

 - find and click the "Contribute" button
 - click the big green button labeled "Open Pull Request".

+Note: you can also make the Pull Request from within VS Code; try to find where you would do this.

 ## STEP #6 - Wait for Your Changes to Be Accepted

 Once an MDI maintainer reviews and merges your changes into the